 The PhD specialization in finance prepares students to conduct significant financial research.
 Through their course work and by working closely with the finance faculty in research, our students gain a strong understanding of the theoretical foundations of finance, an intimate knowledge of the theoretical and empirical research literature, and the ability to effectively utilize the software and data bases used in financial research.

-Faculty members in the Department of Finance currently pursue research in such areas as risk management, commercial banking, investment banking, initial public offerings, corporate governance, mutual funds, real estate finance, mergers and acquisitions, asset and capital restructuring, multinational financial strategy, global capital markets, and economic and business forecasting.
+Department of Finance faculty pursue research in such areas as risk management, commercial banking, investment banking, initial public offerings, corporate governance, mutual funds, real estate finance, mergers and acquisitions, asset and capital restructuring, multinational financial strategy, global capital markets and economic and business forecasting.
 Their research findings have been published in leading scholarly journals.

 All finance PhD students participate in this program each year where they present an idea for a summer paper to faculty reviewers.
 It allows them to make multiple presentations throughout their doctoral program as a way to improve their presentation skills and gain feedback on their research ideas.
 They present a short presentation of idea, engage in faculty-led discussion and gain feedback from faculty members.